Thomasjkeel/jsmetrics/README.rst

 WRITE CURRENT PROGRESS WITH MODULDE in highlighted section near the top of this readme

+NOT DEPENDENT ON time, lat/lon resolution, lat/lon bbox, plev height (all changable) ALSO can use components to rebuilt aspects of the methodology
 ..
 [Table of Contents]
 ..
 Disclaimer, table of metrics, Installation, Documentations, Contributing, How to cite, Project To-do's